By Chelsea Wanek-Bedward

 Diabetes is hard not only for myself, but for my family as well.
 My brothers are pretty much my heroes.
 They gave up so much for me – whether it was giving up attention from my parents, changing their diets right along with me or sitting with me in the hospital so I wouldn’t have to be alone.

 Then there are my parents.
 All I can say is they are rockstars.
 They gave up their lives to make sure that I was okay.
-A friend of mine who is a Mother of a Type 1 Diabetic told me that the hardest thing/biggest struggle for her is not knowing exactly what her daughter goes through and how she feels every day.
+My friend is a mother of a Type 1 Diabetic.
+She told me that the hardest thing and biggest struggle for her is not knowing exactly what her daughter goes through and how she feels every day.
 My own parents would agree.

 I know there is a reason that I am a Type 1 Diabetic and I am not ashamed of it.
 By no means do I want people to feel sorry for me.
-This is the life I was given and I wouldn’t know what my life would be without Diabetes.
-My goal is to bring awareness to the disease that affects the lives of so many and to someday not have to see any more innocent children be diagnosed and to let others know they are not alone.
+I wouldn’t know what my life would be without Diabetes.
+My goal is to bring awareness to the disease that affects the lives of so many especially young children.
+I want to let others know they are not alone.
 We’re in this fight together!

 A few interesting facts you may not have known: